-One of my favorite ways to eat this chili recipe is over white rice with sour cream and green onions put a few radishes on top for a crunch (and really just beauty) and you’ve got the best soup ever.
+One of my favorite ways to eat this chili recipe is over white rice with sour cream and green onions.
+For instance, put a few radishes on top for a crunch (and really just beauty) and you’ve got the best soup ever.

 I’ll also let you in on a secret.
-Grab a pre-made Rotisserie Chicken from your local Walmart or grocery store.
-It will make all the difference.
+Grab a pre-made Rotisserie Chicken from your local Walmart or grocery store, because it will make all the difference.
 My mom would boil her chicken because she is the real deal – but for me and my house we will eat Rotisserie Chicken!